We can give you tips and advice about staying safe, whether in your own home or when you are out and about.

 We are all very aware of the abuse of children and young people, but older people and people with physical or learning disabilities are also at risk.

-What should I do if I think someone is being ill-treated or neglected?
+What to do if you think someone is being ill-treated or neglected

 You should talk to the person first and advise them to ask for help.
 If they are unwilling to do that, but you still believe they are in danger, you should contact us and explain your concerns.
 You should tell the person you are worried about what you are doing, and normally get their permission.
 But if you believe they are in danger, you may have to raise your concern without their consent.

-Should I try to stop the person who I think is causing the problem?
+Stopping the person you think is causing the problem

 Do not talk to anyone other than the person you think is at risk and the professional you raise your concerns with.
 Talking to the person you think is responsible for the harm, may put you at risk too.
 It might warn them that others are aware of what they are doing and give them the opportunity to hide evidence.

-What will happen when I report my concerns to social services?
+What happens when you report your concerns to social services

 We will decide the best things to do, based on the information you give us.
 If the person concerned is in immediate danger we will talk to them, and offer support to make them safe.
 If they are not in immediate danger, we will contact them, possibly with your help if this is the best way to gain their trust, and we will develop an action plan that they agree to, to keep them safe.

-What if they don’t agree with the action plan?
+If they don’t agree with the action plan

 People with the mental capacity have the right to refuse help offered to them, even if others believe that this puts them at risk.